node-class-may-2023/ComIT_Node/browserapi.md

   * Update
   * Delete
 * This means that we can create, update & delete elements
-* The read action we can say it's when we select an element and get properies from it
+* The read action we can say it's when we select an element and get properties from it

 #### Creating elements
-* The document object has a **createElement** method that allows us to create new elemets
+* The document object has a **createElement** method that allows us to create new elements
 * `createElement` accepts a string as parameter with the HTML element name (a, div, span, li, ul, etc)

 **Example:**